RevenueHunt/docs/docs/how-to-guides/send-leads-to-hubspot.md

 Before starting, make sure you have:

-- Access to your Shop Quiz: Product Recommendation Quiz.
+- Access to your RevenueHunt Product Recommendation Quiz.
 - An active HubSpot account.

 ## Link Quiz to HubSpot